DrKrar/GeoEfficiency.jl/docs/src/index.md

  *  Julia 1.1 or above.
  *  QuadGK 2.0.2 or above, will be installed automatically during the package Installation.

-## Download and Installation
+## Installation
+Getting the GeoEfficiency package to work involves two steps:

+### 1. Installing Julia Language
+Just head over to the Julia language [download page](https://www.julialang.org/downloads/) and choose the suitable binary for your platform to download and install.
+At the end of this step you should be able to run julia from your system.

+!!! note
+    Head to [JuliaBox.com](https://www.juliabox.com) to run julia in your browser without any local installation.

+### 2. Installing Package
-the package is registered officially and so it can be installed through the Julia package management  system by typing the following into the REPL prompt.
+GeoEfficiency is registered officially and so the latest stable release can be installed through the Julia package management system just by typing the following into the julia REPL prompt.

 ```julia
 julia> import Pkg